Barcelona transfer news: Frenkie de Jong arrival set to put Ivan Rakitic's place under threat | Goal.com

 The acquisition of Frenkie de Jong is likely to put Ivan Rakitic’s place at Barcelona under threat, Goal understands.

-The 31-year-old Croatia international has been linked to a potential move away from the La Liga champions, with Inter often mooted as a landing spot.
+The 31-year-old Croatia international has been linked to a potential move away from the champions of La Liga, with Inter often mooted as a landing spot.

 Speculation has only grown with the confirmed arrival of the Ajax starlet De Jong, but Rakitic has insisted he is happy at Barca and does not want to leave.